History of North Carolina: Slavery

 In the early years, the line between white indentured servants and African laborers was vague, as some Africans also arrived under an indenture, before more were transported as slaves.
 Some Africans were allowed to earn their freedom before slavery became a lifelong racial caste.
 Most of the free colored families found in North Carolina in the censuses of 1790–1810 were descended from unions or marriages between free white women and enslaved or free African or African-American men in colonial Virginia.
 Because the mothers were free, their children were born free.
 Such mixed-race families migrated along with their European-American neighbors into the frontier of North Carolina.
 As the flow of indentured laborers slackened because of improving economic conditions in Britain, the colony was short on labor and imported more slaves from European slavers who traded or purchased them from African tribal chiefs in West Africa.
 It followed Virginia in increasing its controls on slavery, which became a racial caste of the foreign Africans.

 Much of the economy's growth and prosperity was based on slave labor, devoted first to the production of tobacco.
-The often oppressive and brutal experiences of slaves and poor whites led many of them to resort to escape, violent resistance, and theft of food and other goods in order to survive.
+The often oppressive and brutal experiences of slaves and poor whites led many of them to resort to escape, violent resistance, and theft of food and other goods to survive.